 Want to know how much deep sleep you’re actually getting?
 A sleep tracker can give you valuable data about your sleep patterns.
 I personally use the Oura Ring, but there are tons of options out there.
 These devices monitor different sleep metrics, giving you a clearer picture of your nights.
 Healthline recommends aiming for one to two hours of deep sleep per eight hours of total sleep time.
 Once you have your tracker, figure out your baseline and start experimenting with different strategies to see what improves your sleep quality.
 It’s all about finding what works for you.

-Use Apps for Sleep Improvement
+Find Apps for Meditation and Sleep Sounds

 Some nights, you just can’t fall asleep, no matter how hard you try.
 For those nights, I highly recommend the Sleep With Me podcast.
 It’s my go-to for creating a calming atmosphere that helps me drift off.
 Beyond podcasts, there are also some great sleep improvement apps that can guide you in building better sleep habits and routines.

-Wear Blue Light-Blocking Glasses
+Do Blue Light-Blocking Glasses Work?

 One of the biggest changes I made that really improved my sleep was getting a pair of blue light-blocking glasses.
 Wearing these after sunset has made a noticeable difference in how easily I fall asleep.
 Bright light, especially blue light, can mess with your circadian rhythm, so dimming the lights in your home as the evening goes on is key, too.
 Learn more about how light affects your sleep from the National Institute of General Medical Sciences.

-Establish a Consistent Sleep Schedule
+Why a Consistent Sleep Schedule Is So Important

 A consistent sleep schedule is the cornerstone of healthy sleep habits.
 It means going to bed and waking up around the same time every day, even on weekends.
 This regularity helps regulate your body’s natural sleep-wake cycle, your circadian rhythm.